dutiyesh/chrome-extension-cli/templates/README.md

-# Chrome Extension CLI Templates
+# Templates

-With Chrome Extension CLI you can built any of the below extensions:
+With Chrome Extension CLI Client you can built any of the below extensions:

 ## Popup